Catfish1210/PhewPrep/README.md

 6. Submit a pull request to the main repository.

 We will review your pull request and provide feedback as necessary.
 To ensure a timely review, please make sure that your pull request meets the following criteria:
-*It includes a clear and detailed description of the changes you've made.
++ It includes a clear and detailed description of the changes you've made.
-*It includes tests to ensure that your changes work as expected.
++ It includes tests to ensure that your changes work as expected.
-*It follows our code style guidelines.
++ It follows our code style guidelines.
-*It does not introduce any new bugs or issues.
++ It does not introduce any new bugs or issues.

-By contributing to Phew's meal planner project, you'll help make it better for everyone in the community.
-Thank you for your support!
+*By contributing to Phew's meal planner project, you'll help make it better for everyone in the community.
+Thank you for your support!*

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+**This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.**

 The GNU General Public License (GPL) is a copyleft open source license that allows you to use, copy, modify, and distribute the software, as well as to distribute modified versions of the software.
 However, if you distribute modified versions of the software, you must also make the source code of your modified version available under the GPL.
 You can read the full text of the license in the LICENSE file.

-In short, you're free to use and modify this meal planner project, but any modifications or derivatives must also be licensed under the GPL.
+*In short, you're free to use and modify this meal planner project, but any modifications or derivatives must also be licensed under the GPL.*

 ## Contact
-If you have any questions, comments, or feedback about Phew's meal planner project, please feel free to contact us via GitHub: @Catfish1210
+If you have any questions, comments, or feedback about Phew's meal planner project, please feel free to contact me via GitHub: @Catfish1210

 You can also submit issues and bug reports on our GitHub repository[PhewPrep].
 I am excited to hear from you and look forward to your contributions to the project!